Safari Pricing Explained

 We work hard to build the best possible safari or tour for you – within your budget, that makes the most of your time and money.
 As a rule, we prefer to include as many of the costs up front so that there are no unpleasant surprises once your are on safari.

-Website Pricing – The pricing on our website is based on a minimum of 2 people sharing, and travelling together during low/off-peak season.
-Depending on the itinerary, seasonal variations in costs can differ quite considerably, so this will need to be take into account when planning your itinerary.
+The pricing on our website is based on a minimum of 2 people sharing and travelling together during low/off-peak season.
+Depending on the itinerary, seasonal variations in costs can differ quite considerably, so this will need to be taken into account when planning your itinerary.

-There are 6 main factors that will make a big difference to the price of your safari or tour.
+6 main factors will make a big difference to the price of your safari or tour.

 FACTORS THAT AFFECT SAFARI PRICING

-Season – High season rates can vary quite dramatically from the low season rates for the same safari camps and lodges.
+High-season rates can vary quite dramatically from the low-season rates for the same safari camps and lodges.
 Rates for high season are applicable for a reason, as often the game viewing is at its best during these times of year and space is at a premium.
 However, if peak game viewing is not critical and you are flexible with your travel dates, you can still have a wonderful safari experience at a considerably lower price when travelling in low or “green” seasons.
 The bonus is that you will find the areas less crowded and have less difficulty confirming space.

-Small group scheduled safari or tailor-made safari?
 Most of our guests are well travelled and enjoy a combination of small group travel and independent travel.
-Small group safaris and tours are generally no larger than 6 – 16 participants, depending on the itinerary.
+Depending on the itinerary, small group safaris and tours are generally no larger than 6 – 16 participants.
 Tailor-made safaris an tours are obviously much more flexible, allowing you to depart at any time, travel for as long as you wish, to the camps of your choice.
 Whilst it is tailor-made/customised, it is important to note we ensure there is always a representative to meet you at the airport and transfer you to your safari camp or hotel, so even solo travellers can feel comfortable knowing that they will be well-looked after on the ground.